Learn today, plan for tomorrow.

 Our students, faculty, and researchers work together to create new knowledge and tools for making cities more sustainable, resilient, and just.
 Students come to our school from around the world, and arrive with ambitions to solve the world’s most vexing problems resulting from population growth, economic disparities, resource shortages, and climate change.
-They illustrate the best qualities of public mindedness and seriousness of purpose, and after graduation join our network of over 1400 alumni working in 49 states and 31 countries.
-SCaRP’s faculty includes five Fellows of the American Institute of Certified Planners, the editors of the Journal of Planning Education and Research, and former chief operating officers of the Atlanta Regional Commission, the Georgia Regional Transportation Authority, and the Atlanta City Planning Department.
+They illustrate the best qualities of public mindedness and seriousness of purpose, and after graduation join our network of over 1500 alumni working in 49 states and 32 countries.
+SCaRP’s faculty includes five Fellows of the American Institute of Certified Planners and former chief operating officers of the Atlanta Regional Commission, the Georgia Regional Transportation Authority, and the Atlanta City Planning Department.
 Their creativity and energy rival that of any in the nation.

 About Georgia Tech